Roger Narayan

-Raj Narayan is an Indian actor who works in predominantly Kannada and English-language films.
-He is known for playing one of the leads in U Turn (2016).
+Raj Narayan is an actor who works in predominantly Kannada and English-language films.
+He is known for playing the titular role in Hola Venky! and starring in U Turn (2016).

 Career

 Roger Narayan studied engineering at BITS Pilani before deciding to pursue his passion of becoming an actor.
 He subsequently learned acting in several institutions.
 He changed his stage name from Raj to Roger so that he would not be cast in stereotypical Indian roles.
-He played supporting roles in several films and television shows before debuting as a lead actor with the multilingual Hola Venky (2014), which was shot in India.
+He started off as a child artist in Kannada films before played supporting roles in several English films and television shows before debuting as a lead actor with the quirky Indian English film Hola Venky!
+(2014), which was shot in India.
 He garnered recognition for his role in the Kannada film U Turn (2016) as a sub-inspector of police.
 He played the role of an iyengar in The Man Who Knew Infinity (2015) and starred in 417 Miles, another multilingual venture.
 He starred in Humble Politician Nograj (2018) as a NRI politician.
 In a review of the film, a critic noted that "Roger Narayan is a perfect fit as Arun Patil".
-Roger Narayan made his debut as an antagonist with the Malayalam film My Story (2018) and also played the antagonist in the Kannada film Chambal (2019).
+Roger Narayan made his debut as an antagonist in the Kannada film Chambal (2019).